simul/simul.github.io/changelist.md

 Thu 06 Feb : Fix for copied keyframes not being accessible.
 Tue 04 Feb : Minor fixes to build script.
 Tue 04 Feb : Fix shader build conflict for CMake.
 Remove win_flex_bison, this is in Platform/ now.
-Tue 04 Feb : Move albedo and colour into Moon structs.
-Tue 04 Feb : CMake for PS4.
-Return from EditorRenderCloudWindow instead of calling EnsureLayersAreInitialized if checksum fails.

 <hr>